 Hydration and Nail Health

 Water is a nail’s best friend.
 Dehydration causes brittleness and peeling.
 Drinking eight glasses a day keeps nails flexible.
 Foods like cucumbers or watermelon add hydration.
-A 2025 health article noted hydrated nails are 15% less likely to crack, supporting home remedies for peeling nails and overall nail strength.

 Meal Planning for Nail Strength